BottyIvan/fire-docs/docs/bites/introduction.md

+---
+sidebar_position: 1
+---

-# 🔮 The lore about fire
+# 🔮 The Lore About Fire

-A few days back at work, I kicked off a project to streamline database tasks—think migrations, data transfers, and the like.
-What started as a lone PHP class in a random file quickly outgrew its humble beginnings.
-I knew I needed structure, but diving into a heavyweight framework like Laravel (the new release 12 rocks as fuck) felt like overkill.
-So, I went for a leaner vibe, crafting a lightweight MVC-based core framework.
+A few days back at work, I kicked off a project to handle some operations on databases — like moving between two different hosts, migrations, checking for strict mode, and yeah, you name it.
+What started as a lone PHP class in some random file quickly outgrew its humble beginnings.

+I knew I needed structure, but diving into a heavyweight framework like **Laravel** (and yeah, version 12 is fire 🔥) felt like overkill.

+So, I went for a leaner vibe — crafted a lightweight, MVC-based core framework.

-Fast forward to some late-night tinkering at home, and the idea hit me: why not build something sleek, practical, and ready to roll for small projects?
+Fast forward to some late-night tinkering at home, and the idea hit me:
+**Why not build something sleek, practical, and ready to roll for small projects?**

 And just like that, the **Fire Project** was born.

+_Dracarys_ 🐉